Hardening always feels like freedom until the door locks behind you.

 The reason people resist God is not because they haven't heard enough arguments.
 It is not because they haven't seen enough miracles.
 Pharaoh saw ten plagues.
 Pharaoh heard Moses speak in God's name.
 Yet Pharaoh's heart remained hard.
 Why?

 Because people naturally hate correction.
-"Whoever loves discipline loves knowledge, but whoever hates correction is stupid" (Proverbs 12:1, NIV).
+"Whoever loves discipline loves knowledge, but whoever hates correction is stupid" (Proverbs 12:1).
 Not smart.
 Not reasonable.
 Stupid.
 That is the biblical assessment of someone who rejects God's correction.
 And stupidity rooted in depravity does not become wise by seeing more signs.
 It becomes more entrenched.

 God could send a thousand plagues.
 Pharaoh would find a thousand reasons to resist.
 His will is not awaiting proof—his will is awaiting power.
 The only power that can break spiritual death is resurrection.
 And God does not resurrect the unwilling.